1

 She leaned in close.
 "Hey," she said, grabbing his chin.
 "There are too many civilians in here.
 Children.
 They wanted to grab you in here, but I convinced them to get you outside first.
 If you don't start walking in the next ten seconds, then a lot of people are going to die.
 You don't want that, do you?"

-Lyle just stared at her, feeling his heart beating furiously in his chest.
+Lyle stared at her, his pulse hammering in his temples.
 Without saying anything, he stood from his chair and started walking for the exit.

 "Take this," she said, handing him the bag of food.
 "And don't drop it.
 Like I said, it might be a while before we get to eat again."